 NB!
 Make sure you work with your health practitioner, naturopath or functional medicine doctor/health coach to find the best supplementation, dosage and sequence to meet your individual needs.

-Again, should you be interested in getting more in-depth information about causes of Candida overgrowth, Candida overgrowth symptoms in men, women and children; Candida testing and supplements, then subscribe to get notified as soon as new article is published.
+Again, should you be interested in getting more in-depth information about causes of Candida overgrowth, Candida overgrowth symptoms in men, women and children; Candida testing and supplements, then Download my FREE EBOOK on Candida Overgrowth for a complete guide!

 Finally, for a very thorough understanding about yeast infection or Candida overgrowth and treatment protocols I’d advise you to choose one of the following books: